tanuja0105/python-bmi-calculator/README.md

 # python-bmi-calculator
-Create a python based BMI calculator
-Create a BMI calculator which will input the height in meters and weight in kg and do the BMI calculation.
-Once, the BMI is calculated, the code should also be able to determine whether the given height and weight is Underweight, Overweight, Healthy or Obese
+Create a python based BMI calculator which will calculate BMI based on given weight and height and then also mention if BMI is Underweight, Overweight, Healthy or Obese